garbados/pathfinder-monster-girl/characters/dhutlo_varanidae.md

 	- [Revelation](https://www.d20pfsrd.com/classes/base-classes/Oracle/#TOC-Revelation)
 		- Surprising Charge (Ex): Once per day, you can move up to your speed as an immediate action.
 You can use this ability one additional time per day at 7th level and 15th level.
 - Feats:
+	- [Combat Reflexes](https://www.d20pfsrd.com/feats/combat-feats/combat-reflexes-combat): Gain extra AOOs per turn equal to your Dex bonus.
 - Traits:
+	- [Guiding Spirit](https://www.d20pfsrd.com/traits/magic-traits/guiding-spirit-magic/): Once per day as a swift action, you can look to your guiding spirit for advice, granting you advantage on the next d20 you roll.
+If the advantaged roll is a natural 20, you can use this ability an additional time that same day.

 Equipment:
 - Weapons: